Utah bar exam information

 The Utah bar exam assesses whether an examinee is competent to practice law in the State of Utah.
 Passing the bar exam is an essential step in becoming a lawyer in Utah.
 The exam consists of three components: an essay component, a multiple-choice component, and a performance component.
 Examinees are tested on a variety of legal subjects.
 Bar exam scores are scaled, meaning that scores are adjusted to reflect the relative difficulty of a particular exam.
 These adjustments ensure that no examinee is unfairly penalized or rewarded for taking a more or less difficult exam.

 Studying for the Utah bar exam is a full-time job that requires discipline, determination, and—for most people—a formal course structure.
 Quimbee’s Utah bar review is expertly designed to help you prepare for the Utah bar examination in the most efficient and effective way possible.
-Our Utah bar-prep course includes 7,000+ smart flashcards, real practice questions and answers with detailed explanations, full-length practice tests, and comprehensive outlines of Multistate Bar Examination (MBE) and Multistate Essay Examination (MEE) subjects.
+Our Utah bar-prep course includes 1,400+ real practice questions from past bar exams, 300+ lesson videos, model answers with detailed explanations, full-length practice tests, and comprehensive outlines of Multistate Bar Examination (MBE) and Multistate Essay Examination (MEE) subjects.

 Utah administers the Uniform Bar Examination (UBE).